 Another excellent spot for a meal, Taverna Psarou is set just inches from the sand of Psarou Beach.
-The beach itself has been awarded the Blue Flag for cleanliness for ten years running, but at first glance, it’s nothing to write home about, but the setting of this tiny, family run tavern is one of the best on the island, that made Psarou worth lingering for.
+The beach itself has been awarded the Blue Flag for cleanliness for ten years running, but at first glance, it’s nothing to write home about.
+For us, it was the setting of this tiny, family-run tavern, one of the best on the island, that made Psarou worth lingering for.

 The food is good, the prices are decent and the service is excellent.
 As the sun dips low in the sky and the clouds light up, the staff light small candles on the tables.
 Eating with the sound of the Ionian Sea lapping up on the sand just meters from your table is what makes this spot so amazing.
 Sunset dinner here is one of the most romantic things to do in Zakynthos.

 15. Cheap Cocktails at Tsilivi Beach

 Tsilivi Beach is a long and lovely stretch of sand with a lot of beach bars spilling out towards the water.
 The beach itself is beautiful and this is the most happening spot on the east coast.
 We highly recommend chilling on the beach chairs near Andreolas Luxury Suites and having some cheap (€2) cocktails from their beach bar!

 The town of Tsilivi also has a lot of restaurants including a few of our favourites.
-See the bottom of this post for our favourite places to eat and drink as well as some other traveller tips.
+Click Here to read our post about Tsilivi Beach which includes our favourite places to eat and drink as well as some other traveller tips.
 There’s also more about this lovely little town at the bottom of this post